Learn how to deploy Kafkorama Gateway on Azure Kubernetes Service (AKS) with support for Azure Event Hubs, including setup and topic configuration.

 While testing cluster autoscaling, it is important to understand that the Kubernetes autoscaler periodically retrieves CPU usage information from the cluster members.
 As a result, the autoscaling process may not appear instantaneous, but this delay aligns with the normal behavior of Kubernetes.

-Kafkorama clustering tolerates a number of cluster member to be down or to fail as detailed in the Clustering section.
+Kafkorama Gateway clustering tolerates a number of cluster member to be down or to fail as detailed in the Clustering section.

 In order to test an AKS node failure, use: